sandewt/plg_user_lastvisit/README.md

 # Simple Last Visit date plugin for Joomla 4.3

 This plugin shows in the frontend a message with the last visit date after a login.
+No distinction is made between logging in earlier in the backend or frontend.

 # Configuration / Features